Can recent DESI BAO measurements accommodate a negative cosmological constant?: Results

-In Fig.\ref{ws}, we find that compare to the $w_0w_a$CDM model, the $2\sigma$ contour of $w_0-w_a$ in the $w_0w_a$CDM+CC models seems to shift up as a whole, and can be closer to $w_0=-1$ and $w_a=0$.
-In our case, the low-redshift evolution of background is controlled by an evolving DE component $\Omega_x$ with the state equation $w_x$ and CC $\Omega_{\Lambda}$, it is interesting to consider an effective state equation \cite{Adil:2023ara}\footnote{As discussed in Ref.\cite{Ozulker:2022slu,Adil:2023ara}, for initially $w_x(z)<-1$ and negative $\Omega_\Lambda$, $w_\mathrm{eff}(z)$ will diverge at certain high redshift.
+In Fig.\ref{ws}, we find that compare to the $w_0w_a$CDM model, the $2\sigma$ contour of $w_0-w_a$ in the $w_0w_a$CDM+CC models shifts up as a whole, so that $w_a=0$ can be $1\sigma$ consistent with the observations, which is an unexpected result.
+This can be explained as follows.
+In our case, the low-redshift evolution of background is co-controlled by the evolving DE component $\Omega_x$ with the state equation $w_x$ and CC $\Omega_{\Lambda}$, beside the matter, it is interesting to consider an effective state equation of $w0w_a+$CC DE \cite{Adil:2023ara}\footnote{As discussed in Ref.\cite{Ozulker:2022slu,Adil:2023ara}, for initially $w_x(z)<-1$ and negative $\Omega_\Lambda$, $w_\mathrm{eff}(z)$ will diverge at certain high redshift.
 Thus here (\ref{we}) only serves as an effective description of state equation at low redshift. }

 instead of $w_x$.
 Analogous to the parameterization (\ref{wxz}), we have

 and